PESummary: the code agnostic Parameter Estimation Summary page builder: Acknowledgements

 \section{Acknowledgements}

-The authors wish to thank the LIGO/Virgo/KAGRA collaboration for all constructive feedback, bug reports and feature requests.
-The authors would like to thank Virginia D'Emilio, David Keitel, Nicola De Lillo, Nathan Johnson-McDaniel, and Philip Relton for reviewing PESummary.
+The authors wish to thank the reviewers for comments and suggestions concerning this manuscript.
+The authors would also like to thank the LIGO Scientific, Virgo and KAGRA collaboration for all constructive feedback, bug reports and feature requests.
+A special thanks to Virginia D'Emilio, David Keitel, Nicola De Lillo, Nathan Johnson-McDaniel, and Philip Relton for reviewing PESummary.
 We wish to thank Gregory Ashton, Christopher Berry, Sylvia Biscoveanu, Gregorio Carullo, Stephen Fairhurst, Edward Fauchon-Jones, Rhys Green, Carl-Johan Haster, Duncan Macleod, Sergeui Ossokine, Isobel Romero-Shaw, Colm Talbot and John Veitch for useful discussions.
 We thank all past and current contributors; for a full overview, see the \href{https://git.ligo.org/lscsoft/pesummary/-/graphs/master}{list of contributors on Gitlab}.
 The authors are grateful for computational resources provided by the Leonard E Parker Center for Gravitation, Cosmology and Astrophysics at the University of Wisconsin-Milwaukee and Cardiff University, supported by National Science Foundation Grants PHY-1626190 and PHY-1700765 and STFC grant ST/I006285/1.